Kamikouchi-lab/YORU/docs/install.md

 - eel package need to use Google Chrome.

+1. Check the instlation of [Miniconda](https://docs.anaconda.com/miniconda/)

+> Anaconda's [TERMS OF SERVICE](https://legal.anaconda.com/policies/en?name=terms-of-service#terms-of-service) was changed.
+If you used Anaconda in an organization that has two hundred (200) or more employees or contractors, you have to be careful.

+> Currently, you can use miniconda freely.

-2. Download or clone the YORU project.
+3. Download or clone the YORU project.

     a.
 Download git